Heat and Type 1 Diabetes

-Whether experiencing hot summer temperatures or a tropical vacation, it is important for everyone to beware of the heat – and the various effects that it can have on our bodies.
+Whether experiencing hot summer temperatures or a tropical vacation, it is important for everyone to beware of the heat—and the various effects that it can have on our bodies.
 Have you ever noticed your blood sugar either spiking or dropping rapidly in severe temperatures?
-Many people with Type 1 diabetes run into this issue and have been baffled as to why.
+Many people with type 1 diabetes run into this issue and have been baffled as to why.
 Heat may have much more of an impact on your blood glucose levels than you realized!
-Keeping a close eye on your BG becomes even more important when in areas with higher temperatures.
+Keeping a close eye on your blood glucose (BG) becomes even more important when in areas with higher temperatures.

 High blood sugar

 Heat can spike blood sugar levels easily if we are not properly hydrated.
 When the body is dehydrated, blood glucose becomes more concentrated due to the decrease in blood flow through the kidneys.
 This makes it much more difficult for the kidneys to remove any excess glucose from urine.